CrlsMrls/learning-notes/AWS/EC2/load-balancers.md

 - In the newtwork mapping select the AZ - e.g. at least two AZ
 - Assign a `Security Group` - e.g. allow HTTP traffic
 - HTTP listeners rules (path, parameters, hostname, headers) define how to redirect the traffic to one target group

+### 5. Limit access

+Ensure only the ALB can access the EC2 instances by referencing the security groups in rules.

+## Concepts

+### Cross-zone load balancing

+The cross-zone load balancing can be

+- **enabled**: it means the load is a balanced and evenly distributed across all EC2 instances in all AZs.

+- **disabled**: the load is balanced evenly by AZ, independently of the number of EC2 instances that each AZ has.